vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
+- 2.9.0b1:
+  - Not yet tested on live machine!
+  - Add full support for platformio and fix compile warnings.
+    - Force espressif8266 to Version 2 (until external libs are adapted)
+  - Arduino IDE: Remove some libaries which from now on have to be installed manually. see [wiki](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/How-to-compile-on-Arduino-Platformio)
+  - Fix:
+    - DISPLAY_TEXT_STATE is working on exp8266.
+  - userConfig:
+    - breaking change:
+      - renamed DISPLAY to DISPLAY_HARDWARE
 - 2.8.0:
   - Feature: Add support to detect low water using a VL53L0X Time of Flight distance sensor. see [Howto](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Water-level-measurement-using-VL53L0X-(Time-of-Flight-distance-sensor))
   - Helge supplied a 3d printing model for rancilio silvia's water tank lid which can be used with the VL53L0X sensor. (thanks Helge!)